A hierarchy on non-archimedean Polish groups admitting a compatible complete left-invariant metric: Properties of the hierarchy

 i.e., $G$ is L-$\alpha$-CLI. \end{proof}

-In the rest of this article, we will show that the notions of $\alpha$-CLI, L-$\alpha$-CLI, together with ${\rm rank}(G)$, forms a proper hierarchy on non-archimedean CLI Polish groups.
-To to so, we will construct groups which are $\alpha$-CLI but not L-$\beta$-CLI for all $\beta<\alpha$ and groups which are L-$\alpha$-CLI but not $\alpha$-CLI inductively for each $\alpha<\omega_1$.
+In the rest of this article, we will show that the notions of $\alpha$-CLI, L-$\alpha$-CLI, together with ${\rm rank}(G)$, form a proper hierarchy on the class of non-archimedean CLI Polish groups.
+For this purpose, we will construct groups which are $\alpha$-CLI but not L-$\beta$-CLI for all $\beta<\alpha$, and groups which are L-$\alpha$-CLI but not $\alpha$-CLI, by induction on $\alpha<\omega_1$.
 We consider the case concerning successor ordinals first.

 \begin{corollary} Let $(G^i)$ be a sequence of non-archimedean CLI Polish groups, $\alpha<\omega_1$, and let $G=\prod_iG^i$.
 If all $G^i$ are L-$\alpha$-CLI but not $\alpha$-CLI, then $G$ is $(\alpha+1)$-CLI but not L-$\alpha$-CLI. \end{corollary}